devjacjef/klank/README.md

 This project is a learning exercise for me to learn better practices when developing with PHP and to build a foundation for future solo projects I work on.

-The goal is to produce a PSR compliant framework that may be used with minimal dependencies.
+The goal is to learn about PHP and to develop a framework show-casing my understanding of backend concepts.

+A secondary goal is to try and pick up good practices whilst I develop this framework.

 ## Directory Structure